PrestoCoder/medication-reminder/README.md

 - **AMD Delay**: A 5-second delay is introduced, but it's essential.
 Without it, voicemail overlaps the system message in the final recording.
 - **Carrier Voicemail Fallback**: Even if voicemail is disabled on the mobile device, calls may be routed to the carrier’s voicemail when declined.
 AMD helps handle this reliably.
+- **Answer Source Tracking**: In the database, an `answered_by` column has been added to capture who answered the call:
+  - `"machine_end_beep"` → voicemail bot
+  - `"human"` → a real person
+  - `"unknown"` → user spoke but system couldn’t confirm
+  - `NULL` → call was not picked up or no response was given

 ---

 ## 🚀 Usage

 ### Step 1: Clone the Repository

 ```bash
 git clone https://github.com/your-username/medication-reminder.git
 cd medication-reminder
 ```

 ### Step 2: Install Dependencies

 ```bash
 npm install
 ```